Early Years Term Dates

 All dates are currently provisional and could be subject to change

-* 4 Inset days still to be arranged
+*3 more inset days to be arranged

 The Early Years Foundation Stage (EYFS) is the statutory framework that all early year’s settings must meet to ensure that all children learn and develop well.
 The EYFS promotes teaching and learning to ensure children are ready for school.